‘Twilight’ Star Nikki Reed Pens Beautiful Love Letter To Ian Somerhalder On Instagram

 Twilight star Nikki Reed’s latest Instagram update may have her followers running for a box of tissues.

-It was just an hour ago that Reed shared an up close snapshot of her husband Ian Somerhalder.
+It was just an hour ago that Reed shared an up close snapshot of her husband, Ian Somerhalder.

 The photo featured the Vampire Diaries star smoldering for the camera.
 He appeared to be dripping wet with one eyebrow raised as he gazed at the camera.
-He also noticeably had a large teal colored ring on his finger.
+He also noticeably had a large teal-colored ring on his finger.

-Reed’s Instagram post, which was published to her account just an hour ago, came equipped with a very lengthy caption.
-The actress kicked off the caption by asking her 2.9 million followers what the first thing they noticed when they looked at the photo was.
+Reed’s Instagram post, which was published to her account just an hour ago, came with a very lengthy caption.
+The actress kicked off the caption by asking her 2.9 million followers what was the first thing they noticed when they looked at the photo?

-Vampire Diaries fans were likely to notice the ring because rings were significant to his character from the series as they contained a special magic that allowed him to walk around during the day.
+Vampire Diaries fans were likely to notice the ring because rings were significant to his character from the series, as they contained a special magic that allowed him to walk around during the day.

 After joking about the ring, Nikki acknowledged that most would notice how “beautiful” her husband was before being drawn into his gorgeous eyes.
 She also admitted that his eyes looked so perfect in the photo that she expected some to assume it was photoshopped.
-She, however, insisted the photo was not photoshopped.
+She insisted the photo was not altered.

-Then, she believed the condensation on her husband suggesting he was wet was the next thing that her followers would notice.
-She believed they would question whether these were droplets of water, sweat, or something else entirely.
+Then, she mentioned the moisture on her husband, suggesting that he was wet, would be the next thing that her followers would notice.
+She believed they would question whether they were droplets of water, sweat, or something else entirely.
 She even jokingly added that her followers may even praise her for being a good photographer because she snapped such a great photo of Ian.

 View this post on Instagram